 Real-time Updates to Rate Increase Information.
-The Department wishes to establish a functionality that instantly updates the interactive web tool currently on the Department's website, allowing consumers to have immediate access to the most up-to-date individual market information, and relieving the actuarial team from what is currently a very time-consuming and arduous task.
+The Department is currently working to implement an automatic reporting system which will instantly update the interactive web tool currently on the Department's website, allowing consumers to have immediate access to the most up-to-date individual market information, and relieving the actuarial team from what is currently a very time-consuming and arduous task.